 The Great Fen is one of the largest restoration projects of its type in Europe.
 Through this 50 year project, the landscape of the fens between Peterborough and Huntingdon is being transformed for the benefit both of wildlife and of people.

-The fens of Eastern England once comprised Britain's largest wilderness, stretching from Cambridge to Lincoln, until they were drained and turned into farmland.
-The wild fens held an abundance of wildlife that is hard to imagine today.
+The fens of Eastern England once comprised Britain's largest wilderness, stretching hundreds of miles between Cambridge to Lincoln.
+They held an abundance of wildlife that is hard to imagine today.
 The few records we have describe enormous flocks of birds and a wealth of invertebrate, animal and botanical life.

-The Great Fen is a 50-year project to create a huge wildlife-rich wetland area.
-One of the largest restoration projects of its type in Europe, the project area lies between Peterborough and Huntingdon and covers 3700 hectares, including the National Nature Reserves of Woodwalton Fen and Holme Fen.
+In 2001, we and our Great Fen Partners embarked on an ambitious 50-year project to connect these precious fragments and to create a vast, enriched fen landscape that is good for people and for wildlife.
+One of the largest restoration projects of its type in Europe, the project area lies between Peterborough and Huntingdon and covers 14 square miles (over 9,000 acres) in total.

-The Great Fen is the result of a partnership project by the Wildlife Trust with Natural England, the Environment Agency, Huntingdonshire District Council and the Middle Level Commissioners.
-The project will provide a fenland wildlife haven of 3,700 hectares (9,000 acres).
-Find out more on the Great Fen website.
+The Great Fen is the result of a partnership project by the Wildlife Trust BCN, Natural England, the Environment Agency, Huntingdonshire District Council and the Middle Level Commissioners and was first established through a grant from the National Lottery Heritage Fund.